ehamberg/gtdguide/src/lyagtd.markdown

   <img alt="workflow" src="images/workflow.svg">
   <p class="caption">
   The GTD work flow: open loops are collected in the <span class="listname">in
-  </span> list, processed, and if it's an action it's done, deferred, or
+  </span> list, processed, and if it's an action it's done right away, deferred, or
   delegated.
 If the item being processed require more than one action it's recorded in the <span class="listname">projects</span> list as well.
   </p>